StanKarz/Exploratory-data-analysis-on-global-happiness/README.md

 ### Running remotely

-You will need to make some configuration before running the Jupyter notebook remotely, see [docs](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html)
+You will need to make some configurations before running the Jupyter notebook remotely, see [docs](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html)

 ## Built With